People with LD and ADD are not very smart.

 Scientific research tells us ADD is a biologically-based disorder that includes distractibility, impulsiveness, and sometimes hyperactivity.
 While the causes of ADD are not fully understood, recent research suggests that ADD can be inherited and may be due to an imbalance of neurotransmitters chemicals used to control behavior in the brain.

-ADD are just an excuse for irresponsible, unmotivated or lazy people
+LD and ADD are just an excuse for irresponsible, unmotivated, or lazy people

 LD and ADD only affect children.
 Adults grow out of the disorders.

 Dyslexia is a type of learning disability.
-It is not a another term for learning disability.
-It is a specific language based disorder affecting a person’s ability to read, write and verbally express themselves.
-Unfortunately, careless use of the term has expanded it so that it has become, for some, an equivalent for "learning disability".
+It is not another term for learning disability.
+It is a specific language-based disorder affecting a person’s ability to read, write and verbally express themselves.
+Unfortunately, careless use of the term has expanded it so that it has become, for some, an equivalent for “learning disability”.